 FUN FACT: There are actually two types of oyster sauce.
 The first is bottled oyster sauce, called “oyster-flavored sauce.”
 The second is a cooked sauce that contains oyster-flavored sauce—think, for example, about ordering a dish such as "broccoli with oyster sauce" in a Chinese restaurant.

 Toasted Sesame Oil: Toasted sesame oil is seemingly ubiquitous in a variety of Chinese and Japanese dishes.
-The intense, nutty, roasted flavor that toasted sesame oil adds is irreplaceable and a signature flavor of our Teriyaki Meatballs and Hot Sesame Noodles with Pork, a recipe I'm currently developing for a future issue of Cook's Country.
+The intense, nutty, roasted flavor that toasted sesame oil adds is irreplaceable and a signature flavor of our Hot Sesame Noodles with Pork.

 KITCHEN NOTE: Plain and toasted sesame oil cannot be used interchangeably.
 The plain version of sesame oil is made from raw sesame seeds and has very little color, smell, or flavor.
 The toasted version is made from toasted seeds—toasting draws out the seeds’ rich flavor and aromas.